androbaza/smlm-seg/notes.md

 ## Segmentation task:
 * installed corresponding repos to ubuntu --> so much better to work with PC!
-* rewriting the pipeline for MTs and vesicles in two separate notebooks.
+* rewriting the pipeline for MTs and vesicles in two separate scripts.
-* found a way to put back the tiles together: [pyvips](https://github.com/libvips/pyvips)
+* got the tiles working again

 # September'22